Venezuela releases 10 jailed Americans in deal that frees migrants deported to El Salvador by US

 In May, Venezuela freed a U.S. Air Force veteran after about six months in detention.
 Scott St. Clair's family has said the language specialist, who served four tours in Afghanistan, had traveled to South America to seek treatment for post-traumatic stress disorder.

-Grenell, during the meeting in Venezuela’s capital, Caracas, urged Maduro to take back deported migrants who have committed crimes in the U.S. Hundreds of Venezuelans have since been deported to their home country, but more than 200 deported from the U.S. have been held since mid-March at the prison in El Salvador.
+Grenell, during the meeting in Caracas, urged Maduro to take back deported migrants who have committed crimes in the U.S. Hundreds of Venezuelans have since been deported to their home country, including 251 people, including seven children, who arrived Friday.

-As a result, prominent human rights groups and lawyers working with the Venezuelans on legal cases had little information of their movement until they boarded the plane.
+Maduro’s government had accused the Trump administration of “kidnapping” the children by placing them in foster care after their parents were deported.

 Tucker reported from Washington and Janetsky from Mexico City.
-Associated Press writers Matt Lee and Seung Min Kim in Washington contributed to this report.
+Associated Press writers Matthew Lee and Seung Min Kim in Washington contributed to this report.

 Credit: AP